boekkooi/openshift-diy-nginx-php/README.md

 You can change this by editing the template file.
 Also see http://wiki.nginx.org/Symfony for some extra information.

 #### Openshift disconnects on build
-This seems to be a problem within openshift just do a `git push --force "openshift" master:master` and let it finish that way.
+This seems to be a problem within openshift just do a `git push --force "openshift" master:master` and let it finish that way (https://www.openshift.com/forums/openshift/openshift-build-timeout

 ## Thanks